espressif/esp-hosted/docs/MCU_based_host/Getting_started.md

 ## 1. Control Path

-- Control path is intended to setup all configurations at ESP32 side.
+- Control path is intended to setup all configurations at ESP side.
 These configurations could be related to services like
   - Connect host with external AP (Wi-Fi router)
   - Get configurations of external AP which host is connected
-  - Set maximum wifi transmit power of ESP32
+  - Set maximum Wi-Fi transmit power of ESP
-  - Find out current wifi power of ESP32
+  - Find out current Wi-Fi power of ESP
   - Configuring ESP chipset heartbeat
 - Control path command could be considered as first step before you can establish data path
 - It is way to verify if ESP-Hosted transport like SPI,SDIO is setup correctly